-Puppy and dog vaccination schedules and vaccination costs
+A complete guide to dog and puppy vaccination schedules and costs

-Many of the most serious canine diseases – including Canine Hepatitis, Canine Distemper, Canine Parainfluenza and Canine Parvovirus – are preventable with simple dog vaccinations, Some of these conditions can cause very serious health problems, discomfort or pain for your dog.
-Some can be so serious that they can cause death within a number of days, potentially even hours.
-This article gives you all the information you need to know to ensure your best friend gets the protection they need.
+Many serious canine diseases are preventable by following a vet-recommended puppy vaccination schedule in the initial stages, followed by an adult dog vaccination schedule for boosters required throughout life.
+Diseases that are preventable with dog vaccinations include Canine Hepatitis, Canine Distemper, Canine Parainfluenza and Canine Parvovirus.
+Some of these illnesses can potentially cause very serious health problems, discomfort or pain for your dog.
+Some can be so serious that they result in death within a number of days, or possibly even hours.
+This article gives you all the information necessary to understand why dog vaccinations are an essential element of your dog’s health and longevity.

 Why should you vaccinate your dog or puppy?

-Dog vaccinations will help your dog to be protected against some of the most common and most dangerous infectious diseases.
-For young dogs especially, it is critical to get the right vaccinations according to the puppy vaccination schedule to help build up their immunity.
+Dog vaccinations will ensure that your dog is protected against some of the most common and most deadly infectious diseases.
+It is critical that puppies get the correct vaccinations according to the puppy vaccination schedule to help build up their immunity.

-Dog vaccinations will not only protect your dog, they will also ensure your dog can’t infect others in their local dog community.
-Early dog vaccinations (see below for the adult dog vaccination schedule as well as the puppy vaccination schedule) will also allow you to socialise your dog earlier with other dogs.
-An up to date dog vaccination history is often required in places where dogs will closely interact with each other, such as boarding kennels, dog training classes and doggy day care.
+Not only will dog vaccinations protect your dog, they will also ensure that your dog doesn’t infect other dogs in their local dog community.
+Early dog vaccinations will also allow you to socialise your dog earlier with other dogs (see below for the adult dog vaccination schedule as well as the puppy vaccination schedule).
+An up-to-date dog vaccination history is often required in places such as boarding kennels, doggy day care and dog training classes, where dogs typically interact closely with each other.

-Immunisation is a relatively easy task to get organised.
-All vets have the ability and the equipment to quickly and easily immunise your pet against the biggest threats to their health.
+Dog immunisation is a fairly simple task to get organised.
+All veterinarians have the training and the equipment to quickly and easily vaccinate your pets against many of the biggest threats to their health.

-Even if your dog doesn’t mix with other dogs or you live far away from other people and pets, immunisation should be an essential part of any dog’s health regime.
+Even if you live far away from other people and pets or your dog doesn’t mix with other dogs, immunisation should be an essential element of your dog’s health regime.

 What are vaccines and how do they work?

-Vaccinating your puppy or adult dog means the same as it does for humans.
-Vaccines are health products that trigger the animal’s immune system to fight a specific infectious agent, without making the animal sick.
-Generally, the germs in the vaccine are weak or dead.
-In fact some don’t even contain any of the germs, they are simply there to mimic the germs.
+Vaccinations for puppies and adult dogs work in the same way as vaccinations for humans.
+Vaccines are health products that trigger the animal’s immune system to fight a particular infectious agent, without making the animal sick.
+Generally, the germs in the vaccine are weak or dead, while some don’t even contain any germs – they are simply there to mimic the germs.

-Dog and puppy vaccinations are basically a training camp for your dog’s immune system.
-The white blood cells in his body will produce proteins (so called antibodies) that will, together with other white blood cells, fight the infectious agent (called antigens).
-It is recommended to top up your dog’s vaccinations frequently to make sure his body still has enough of the trained antibodies to be able to fight the infectious germs when needed.
+Dog and puppy vaccinations are essentially a training camp for the dog’s immune system.
+In response to a vaccination, the white blood cells in his body will produce proteins (antibodies) that, together with other white blood cells, fight the infectious agent (antigen).
+To make sure his body still has enough of the trained antibodies to be able to fight the infectious germs when needed, it is recommended to top up your dog’s vaccinations frequently.

-The Australian Veterinary Association (AVA) splits recommended dog vaccinations into “core” and “non-core” vaccines.
+The Australian Veterinary Association (AVA) categorises recommended dog vaccinations into “core” and “non-core” vaccines.

 Core Dog Vaccines:

-These vaccines are recommended for all animals, to protect them against severe and life threatening diseases.
+These vaccines are recommended for all dogs, to protect them against severe and life threatening diseases.

 Non-Core Dog Vaccines:

-Animals whose local environment or lifestyle might expose them to the risk of the below infectious diseases require these non-core vaccines:
+These vaccines are recommended for dogs whose local environment or lifestyle might expose them to particular infectious diseases.

-The non-core vaccines are for parainfluenza virus and bortadella bronchiseptica, which can both cause kennel cough.
-The vaccine for leptospira interrogans is also a non-core vaccine, which can be given in addition to the above but not at the same time.
+Non-core vaccines include vaccines for parainfluenza virus and bortadella bronchiseptica, both of which can cause kennel cough.
+The vaccine for leptospira interrogans is another non-core vaccine, which can be given in addition to the above but not at the same time.

 - C3 (core) = Parvovirus, distemper and infectious hepatitis